hyperledger-archives/composer/packages/composer-website/jekylldocs/managing/connector-information.md

 ## {{site.data.conrefs.hlf_full}} Endorsement Policies
-You can provide fabric endorsement policies to both network start and network upgrade requests.
+You can provide {{site.data.conrefs.hlf_full}} endorsement policies to both network start and network upgrade requests.
 The examples that follow show `start` but the approach is identical to `upgrade` as well.

 ### composer network start/upgrade CLI